How HostingStep works ?

 How much money HostingStep Spend ?

-- As a customer, I signed up with multiple companies costing over $1500 till now ( we are adding more companies this year)
+- As a customer, I signed up with multiple companies costing over $1500 every year (we are adding more companies this year)

 Talk something about testing process...